Maladroit: Background and recording

-Packaging
+Title and packaging

+The album title maladroit, meaning "awkward, clumsy, inept", was suggested by a board member on the Weezer message boards who went by the screen name of Lethe.

 The album's first 600,000 copies were specifically numbered with the number located on the back of the CD case near the lower right-hand corner.

 Maladroit was the first Weezer album to be released in the Enhanced CD format, which contained bonus videos including live and studio footage, as well as a video of drummer Patrick Wilson riding a skateboard down stadium ramps.

 Critical reception

 Maladroit received generally favorable reviews.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the album received an average score of 72.
-Stephen Thomas Erlewine of AllMusic gave the album four stars, saying that it "retains the high quality of The Green Album".
+Stephen Thomas Erlewine of AllMusic gave the album four stars, saying that it "retains the high quality of the Green Album".
 PopMatters gave the album an eight out of ten, saying "Maladroit keeps it short, keeps it simple, keeps it honest, but also importantly, they keep it coming.
 Thank Weezer for that."
 However, IGN later gave the album a score of five out of ten, and called it a "mixed bag", stating, "If you want to listen to a terrific Weezer cover band, proceed directly to Maladroit.
 Going by title alone, it's exactly as advertised.
 But, please, in the future, let's leave Weezer to their own devices.
 Ours aren't working."

 Spin ended up calling it the 6th best album of 2002, and Rolling Stone readers voted it as the 8th best of the year.
 In another Rolling Stone readers poll, it was voted the 90th greatest album of all time.

 In June 2009, Magnet had an article on the five most overrated and underrated Weezer songs.
 "All of Maladroit" was ranked number one on the list of the underrated half, where they comment "Maladroit, the band’s fourth album, is actually really good: not exactly deep, but it has some really stellar pop songs ...
 Sure, Maladroit never became a cultural touchstone the way the band’s first two albums did, but it deserves more credit than it ever got."